jeremybise/jeremybise/content/posts/sourdough-waffles.md

 ## Notes

 * They freeze well.
 Put a sheet of wax paper between each and store.
 To reheat, microwave for 30-60 seconds or put in a 375 degree oven until crisp and heated through.
-* Also makes bomb pancakes.
+* Also makes :fire: pancakes.